JacLight/appmint-form/README.md

 - **Theming Support**: Easily customize the appearance of your forms
 - **Performance Optimized**: Only updates what has changed, ensuring efficient rendering
 - **Extensible**: Add custom input components and layouts
+- **Multiple Form Instances**: Use multiple forms on the same page without state conflicts
+- **Custom Components**: Create and register custom form elements or override existing ones

 ## 🚀 Quick Start